Posts

 eBook Paperback

 The big release day was officially this past Tuesday, but it's never too late to celebrate, right?
 Now's a great time to grab your copy while the low introductory price is in effect.
-Next month, I'll be raising it to $2.99, the same as the sequels in my other series.
+Next week, it'll be $4.99, same as the sequels in my other series.

 Speaking of series, I'm in the process of outlining the third and final installment in the Vic Boyo, Doofus Detective trilogy.
 That's right.
 Unlike the seven-year gap between Books 1 and 2, Book 3 should be out sometime next year.
 I've got multiple sources of conflict I'll be tossing Vic's way, loose ends from the series in need of resolution, which should make for an entertaining ride along.
 After a bit more plotting, I'll be able to devote some time to drafting.
 Who knows, maybe by the end of Christmas break, I'll have a few thousand words typed up.
 5K?
 10K?
 We shall see.